sleepy762/lucidloader/CONFIGURING.md

 The configuration file is named `ezboot-config.cfg` and it is saved in the directory of the bootloader `ESP/EFI/ezboot` (ESP is the EFI System Partition, which is usually mounted as `/boot` or `/boot/efi`).

 Every entry in the config file will be a block of text that must contain the `name` and `path` keys.
 Each entry is separated by an empty line.
+In addition, the first entry is considered as the default entry.

+The path specified in `path`, begins at the mount point of the EFI System Partition(ESP).
+For instance, if it is mounted at `/boot`, then `/boot` is the root directory for the bootloader.
+You can find out where the ESP is mounted using `lsblk`.
+It is also worth noting that the delimiter between directories in UEFI is `\` and not `/`.
+Spaces are also allowed and don't need to be escaped.
+So an example path will look like this: `\EFI\Arch Linux\vmlinuz-linux`.

 Lines that start with `#` are treated as comments and will be ignored by the config parser.
-In addition, the first entry is considered as the default entry.

 Available keys:
 - `name` - The name of the entry which will be shown in the boot menu.